nvdaes/readFeeds/readme.md

 ## Notifications: ##

-- When the title or URL have been copied;
+- When the title or URL have been copied.
 - When unable to read a feed, probably due to connection problems or the URL corresponds to an invalid feed.
-- NVDA could inform with an error message also if it was not possible to copy the saved feeds.
+- NVDA will display an error message if it was not possible to copy the saved feeds.
 - The title of the news list dialog displays the selected feed name and number of items available.

-Last Translation from Spanish: Sun feb 24 01:00 2013, by Chris

 ## Changes for 6.0 ##
 *	 Initial version.